Hank Asher

-Hank Asher (May 9, 1951 – January 11, 2013) was a businessman best known as "the father of data fusion."
-With a reported fortune of around US$500 million earned as the founder of several data fusion / data mining companies that compile information about companies, individuals and their interrelationships from thousands of different electronic databases.
-"He's kind of a legend" among those who use investigative data tools, says Greg Lambert, a legal information specialist.
+Hank Asher (May 9, 1951 – January 11, 2013) was an American businessman who founded several data fusion and data mining companies that compile information about companies, individuals and their interrelationships from thousands of different electronic databases.
+He was known by industry insiders as "the father of data fusion."

 Early life

 Asher dropped out of school at the age of 16 and worked as a draftsman in a local factory.
 Later he worked in a union job painting radio towers, with a house painting business on the side.
 Asher moved to Florida to avoid the seasonal shutdown in painting, soon establishing a business painting condominiums on Florida's Gold Coast.
 By the age of 21, he had 100 painters working for him and was reportedly grossing US$10 million a year.

 Career

 In 1982 Asher smuggled cocaine while living in the Bahamas over a seven-week stint, flying to Colombia and Belize in his plane.
 Later he joined F. Lee Bailey and the Drug Enforcement Administration, convincing other Americans in Bahamas to exit the drug trade.
 "He was never charged with a crime, but a cloud of negative publicity has hung over his head for years, even prompting his resignation from Seisint's board [in 2003]."

 Asher touted his new company, TLO which stands for "The Last One" as having 100 times the power of his previous inventions.
 Development started in 2008, and in May 2011, TLOxp came out of preliminary development.
 Usage reached over 80,000 Law Enforcement Investigators and over 17,000 commercial accounts.

 In 2013, the company Hank Asher founded, TLO, was in bankruptcy court with a claim of liabilities at $109 million.
 In 2014, TransUnion acquired TLO for $154 million.